PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-07 20:32:51
+Last updated: 2024-04-07 20:33:24
-Random Quote: You don't bring a date to a wedding, that's like taking a deer carcass on a hunting trip. - Barney Stinson
+Random Quote: Sometimes one has to adjust to a situation as it unfolds.
+With every calamity comes opportunity. - Virginia Wilson